RTeeen/Instructions-Markdown-/screenCapture.md

 3. [Screen Capture the desired clip](#Task2)
     1. Find the capture window
     2. Click the record button
-    3. Confirm th status of your recording
+    3. Confirm the status of your recording
     4. Click the stop button to finish recording your clip
     5. click the pop-up notification
     6. Watch your recording